Boeing P-8 Poseidon: United Kingdom

-In August 2012, it was reported that Boeing saw the United Kingdom as a market for the P-8, following the cancellation of the Nimrod MRA4.
-On 23 November 2015, the UK announced its intention to order nine P-8s in the Strategic Defence and Security Review 2015.
-They are to be based at RAF Lossiemouth, Scotland and shall protect the UK's nuclear deterrent and aircraft carriers, as well as perform search-and-rescue and overland reconnaissance missions.
+In August 2012, it was reported that Boeing saw the United Kingdom as a market for the P-8, following the cancellation of the Nimrod MRA4 in 2010.
+On 23 November 2015, the UK announced its intention to order nine P-8s in the Strategic Defence and Security Review 2015, that would be based at RAF Lossiemouth in Scotland, to protect the UK's nuclear deterrent and aircraft carriers and for search-and-rescue and overland reconnaissance.

 On 25 March 2016, the U.S. State Department approved a proposed Foreign Military Sale to the UK for up to nine P-8s and associated support.
-The Royal Air Force (RAF) plans to operate the P-8 with U.S. weapons initially, and may transition to British weapons later.
-It is unclear whether the UK will have access to future ground-surveillance capabilities developed for the P-8.
-On 11 July 2016, Boeing announced the signing of a $3.87 billion (£3 billion) contract for nine P-8s and support infrastructure, spread across three production lots over a ten-year period, with deliveries commencing in 2019.
+During an April 2016 tour of US anti-submarine capabilities, the British defense procurement minister stated that the Royal Air Force would initially operate the P-8 with U.S. weapons, with the option to use British weapons later.
+It was not initially clear whether the UK would have access to future ground-surveillance capabilities developed for the P-8.
+On 11 July 2016, Boeing announced the signing of a $3.87 billion (£3 billion) contract for nine P-8s and support infrastructure, in three production lots over ten years, with deliveries commencing in 2019.

-The RAF has the service name Poseidon MRA1.
-They are operated by No. 120 Squadron and No. 201 Squadron.
-The first Poseidon MRA1 (ZP801) made its initial flight on 13 July 2019.
+The RAF gave the aircraft the service name Poseidon MRA Mk1.
+They are operated by 120 Squadron and 201 Squadron.
+The first Poseidon MRA Mk1 (ZP801) made its initial flight on 13 July 2019.
 The UK took delivery of the first aircraft, named Pride of Moray, at Boeing's Seattle facility on 29 October.
-It arrived at Kinloss Barracks in February 2020 before relocating to RAF Lossiemouth in October 2020, along with ZP802 which was delivered on 13 March 2020.
+It arrived at Kinloss Barracks in February 2020 before moving to RAF Lossiemouth in October 2020, along with ZP802 which was delivered on 13 March 2020.
 The RAF declared the P-8 had reached initial operating capability (IOC) on 1 April 2020.
-The final aircraft arrived in January 2022.
+The final ordered aircraft arrived at RAF Lossiemouth in January 2022.